obruendl/linux_driver_tutorial/doc/05_uio_driver.md

 dtc -O dtb -o zx5-obru-uio.dtb zx5-obru-uio.dts
 </pre>

-The output file *zx5-obru-uio.dts* must be copied to the boot partition of the SD card and renamed to *devicetree.dtb* (as expected by the boot process).
+The output file *zx5-obru-uio.dts* must be copied to the boot partition of the SD card and renamed to *devicetree.dtb* (as expected by the boot process) and hence replace de default *devicetree.dtb* file.

 ## 4. Write Kernel Module

-Bla, bla, bla
+A very small kernel module is required.
+It is only there to let the generic UIO driver know about the properties of the device (base address, interrupt number, etc.).

+The very basic code for this kernel module can be found in [[root]/uio_driver/fpga_base.c](../uio_driver/fpga_base.c).
+Note that the current version of the example code does not contain any interrupt support yet.

+## 5. Compile Kernel Module

-## 5. Load Kernel Module
+## Load Kernel Module

 Bla, bla, bla